 Applicants report that personalized contact reduces attrition.
-But communication with applicants is often a time-consuming process.
+But communication with applicants is often a manual recruitment process.
 Usually, a great deal of this time is spent with a hiring manager sorting through Excel sheets tracking numerous applicants, their stages in the process, and whether or not they’ve been sent the appropriate email.

 Studies show it takes on average eight instances of contact — through text or email — to hire an applicant.

-To reduce this hassle, hiring managers need to use the power of automation.
-An automated solution would send out communications when certain conditions are met — a candidate is passed onto the next stage, is rejected, or has been offered an interview, for example.
+To reduce this hassle, hiring managers need to use the power of recruiting automation.
+An automated recruitment process would send out communications when certain conditions are met — a candidate is passed onto the next stage, is rejected, or has been offered an interview, for example.
 These communications can utilize templates that are made to look personal so the applicant feels like they’re talking to a real human.
 A one-size-fits-all email blast simply does not work — and rather than attract them, this tactic might actually repel them from further considering the job opportunity.

 Another major pain point for any hiring manager is scheduling interviews.
 A typical scenario involves a hiring manager asking team mates and the applicant for their available dates and times.
 Wrangling multiple individuals to meet for one interview is not only a logistical nightmare, but could also cause uncertainty (and confusion) among candidates who could be applying to several jobs simultaneously.